Charles Village, Baltimore

 Charles Village is a neighborhood located in the north-central area of Baltimore, Maryland, USA.
 It is a diverse, eclectic, international, largely middle-class area with many single-family homes that is in proximity to many of Baltimore's cultural amenities.
-Nearby are the Baltimore Museum of Art, The Homewood campus of The Johns Hopkins University, Olmstead's Wyman Park, and the weekly Waverly Farmers Market, and the arts district, Station North.
-Homes are exemplary Baltimore brick and stone row houses, many dating from the 1890s.
+Nearby are the Baltimore Museum of Art, the Homewood campus of The Johns Hopkins University, Olmstead's Wyman Park, the weekly Waverly Farmers Market, and the arts district, Station North.
+Homes are Baltimore brick and stone row houses, many dating from the 1890s.
 Running from downtown north is the historic boulevard, Charles Street, where Baltimore's Easter Promenade once took place.